davidoluwaseun/Devasc_Skills_DO/README.md

 **Task Troubleshooting**
 Following troubleshooting steps:

-(i) I checked the connectivity to the host and ensure it is reachable from your Linux machine.
+(i) checked the connectivity to the host and ensure it is reachable from your Linux machine.
-(ii) I verify the correctness of the RESTCONF credentials and API URLs.
+(ii) verify the correctness of the RESTCONF credentials and API URLs.
-(iii) I ensure cURL is installed and accessible from the command line.
+(iii) ensure cURL is installed and accessible from the command line.
-(iv) I validate the payload data format and structure for the PUT request.
+(iv) validate the payload data format and structure for the PUT request.

 **Task Verification**